All Episodes

 They're protecting themselves.

-Uh, but we're not doing the people of this country a service by doing that.
+But we're not doing the people of this country a service by doing that.

 And that to me is sick.

-Let me go back to the audio of the president's attorney, Mark uh Kazowitz, and I want to play in particular where he calls out the memo leaking of James Comey.
+Let me go back to the audio of the president's attorney, Mark Kazowitz, and I want to play in particular where he calls out the memo leaking of James Comey.

 Mr. Comey also testified that immediately after he was terminated, he authorized his friends to leak the contents of those memos to the press in order to, in Mr. Comey's words, quote, prompt the appointment of a special counsel, close quote.

-I I think that just says it right there.
+I think that just says it right there.

-I think I think without question.
+I think without question.

-The way he conducted himself differently with my father versus Loretta Lynch, the Clintons, all the stuff he didn't take notes with his meetings with Obama, even though strangely he they only met with him twice.
+He didn't take notes with his meetings with Obama, even though strangely he only met with him twice.

-I mean, that that's DC.
+I mean, that's DC.

-So honestly, in the end, now let's get back to work.
+So honestly, in the end, now, let's get back to work.

 Let's put Americans to work.

-Let's bring money back into this country, let's get tax reform done, let's end the disaster that is known as Obamacare.
+Let's end the disaster that is known as Obamacare.

 Let's get to work.

-That's all my father's wanted to do.
+That's all my father wanted to do.

-I recently said that's why he did this.
+I recently said— That's why he did this.

-I mean, literally, we're Finding out today that ten months of their number one talking point.
+I mean, literally, we're finding out today that 10 months of their number one talking point, number one talking point, is total crap, Sean.

 So let's get back to work.